ddebruijne/phalanx/README.md

 # To Do List
 - date display (at x intervals)
 - spotify device mode & mode switching
+- Take another look at DisplayIV6::OnTick - can we avoid unneccessary shifting on full brightness for example?

 # Backlog features
 - defining & writing string to display